chriskrycho/v5.chriskrycho.com/site/notes/2026/01/Thinking About Anything Besides the Big Thing Right Now.md

 - They *are* interesting in various ways, but I don’t usually have anything to say that others are not saying better.
 I think about them a fair bit at work—it’s literally part of my job to think about them, given where I sit in our org—but little if any of that is ready for public consumption.

 - I do not believe that anyone is obliged—no matter how heated the moment, and no matter how long they have been writing publicly—to comment on any given topic.
-Do I have thoughts, many of them deeply considered on <abbr>LLM</abbr>s?
+Do I have thoughts, many of them deeply considered, on <abbr>LLM</abbr>s?
 Yes.
 I do.
 Do I feel obliged to spend more of my time on *that* topic than on others I find more profitable?
 I do not.

 The running theme here is that I think we are spending far too much of our time and energy on these things culturally.
 I want to contribute to a culture of thinking about *other* things—things that are more important, more enduring, more fundamental.